andrew henderson menu

 • Must be recommended by a relevant Malaysian agency

-• Must demonstrate a certificate of good conduct from the native country
+• Must demonstrate a certificate of good conduct from one’s native country

 • Must demonstrate outstanding professional skills in any field

-• Must have worked in any government or private agency in Malaysia for at least three years
+• Must have worked in a Malaysian government or private agency for at least three years.

 Point System